AdityaK85/AccukNox-Assessment/README.md

 **AccukNox Assessment Test Completed : **
+> [!NOTE]
-User Login/Signup
+> User Login/Signup
-• Users should be able to login with their email and password(email should be case insensitive)
+> • Users should be able to login with their email and password(email should be case insensitive)
-• User should be able to signup with their email only(no otp verification required, valid email format is sufficient)
+> • User should be able to signup with their email only(no otp verification required, valid email format is sufficient)
-• Except signup and login every api should be called for authenticated users only 1
+> • Except signup and login every api should be called for authenticated users only
-Develop API for following functionalities:
+> 1 Develop API for following functionalities:
-• API to search other users by email and name(paginate up to 10 records per page).
+> • API to search other users by email and name(paginate up to 10 records per page).
-a) If search keyword matches exact email then return user associated with the email.
+> a) If search keyword matches exact email then return user associated with the email.
-b) If the search keyword contains any part of the name then return a list of all users. eg:- Amarendra, Amar, aman, Abhirama are three users and if users search with "am" then all of these users should be shown in the search result because "am" substring is part of all of these names.
+> b) If the search keyword contains any part of the name then return a list of all users. eg:- Amarendra, Amar, aman, Abhirama are three users and if users search with "am" then all of these users should be shown in the search result because "am" substring is part of all of these names.